 Wellness promotion and education positively influence lifelong eating behaviors by using evidence-based techniques and nutrition messages, and by creating food environments that encourage healthy nutrition choices and encourage participation in school meal programs.
-Nutrition promotion also includes marketing and advertising nutritious foods and beverages and is most effective when implemented consistently through a comprehensive and multi-channel approach by school staff, teachers, parents, students and the community.
+Nutrition promotion also includes marketing and advertising nutritious foods and beverages and is most effective when implemented consistently through a comprehensive and multi-channel approach by school staff, teachers, parents, students, and the community.

-- Staff model healthy behavior; for example, teachers are encouraged to drink water in the classroom. - Teachers/staff wishing to consume snack or lunch alongside their students must ensure that only healthy food/beverages are present. - The staff is provided with lunch periods and are not required to eat with students. - Teachers will model physical activity by participating in exercise breaks during class time with their students or sharing with students their positive experiences with physical activity. - Food rewards or incentives shall not be used in the classrooms to encourage student achievement or desirable behavior.
-Staff should use physical activity as a reward when feasible. - Efforts will be made that physical activity not be assigned to students on a regular basis as a consequence of poor behavior or punishment for any reason.
-This does not include participation on sports teams that have specific academic requirements. - Efforts will be made not to withhold recess from a student on a regular basis as a consequence for poor behavior or to make up class work. - St. Mary's School encourages participation in after-school sports, intramurals, Knightline, weightlifting, and other non-competitive physical activity programs. - Physical activity will be incorporated into family events provided throughout the year such as Open Gym (M, T, and TH from 7:30-9:00 p.m.), volleyball game (moms vs. daughters), school marathon, Dodge Ball Tournament, etc.
+- Staff model healthy behavior; for example, teachers are encouraged to drink water in the classroom. - Teachers/staff wishing to consume snacks or lunch alongside their students must ensure that only healthy food/beverages are present. - The staff is provided with lunch periods and are not required to eat with students. - Teachers will model physical activity by participating in exercise breaks during class time with their students or sharing with students their positive experiences with physical activity. - Food rewards or incentives shall not be used in the classrooms to encourage student achievement or desirable behavior.
+Staff should use physical activity as a reward when feasible. - Efforts will be made that physical activity not be assigned to students regularly as a consequence of poor behavior or punishment for any reason.
+This does not include participation on sports teams that have specific academic requirements. - Efforts will be made not to withhold recess from a student regularly as a consequence of poor behavior or to make up class work. - St. Mary's School encourages participation in after-school sports, intramurals, Knightline, weightlifting, and other non-competitive physical activity programs. - Physical activity will be incorporated into family events provided throughout the year such as Open Gym, volleyball games (moms vs. daughters), school marathon, Dodge Ball Tournament, etc.

-Marketing: It is the intent of St. Mary's School to protect and promote student's/staff's health by permitting advertising and marketing for only those foods and beverages that are permitted to be sold on the school campus, consistent with the wellness policy.
+Marketing: St. Mary's School intends to protect and promote student's/staff's health by permitting advertising and marketing for only those foods and beverages that are permitted to be sold on the school campus, consistent with the wellness policy.

-- St. Mary's School will promote healthy food items including fruits, vegetables, whole grains and low-fat dairy products.
-Promotions will include taste tests and highlighting healthy items on the menu during morning announcements, etc. - The healthiest choices, such as salads and fruit, will be prominently displayed in the cafeteria to encourage students to make healthy choices.

-- Busses, building exteriors, sports equipment, and score boards on and around school property are free of brands and illustrations of unhealthful foods. - Criteria for selecting educational materials for the classroom shall be expanded to include review of advertising content.
+- St. Mary's School will promote healthy food items including fruits, vegetables, whole grains, and low-fat dairy products.
+Promotions will include taste tests and highlighting healthy items on the menu during morning announcements, etc. - The healthiest choices, such as salads and fruit, will be prominently displayed in the cafeteria to encourage students to make healthy choices. - Busses, building exteriors, sports equipment, and scoreboards on and around school property are free of brands and illustrations of unhealthful foods. - Criteria for selecting educational materials for the classroom shall be expanded to include a review of advertising content.
 Materials shall be free of brand names/logos and illustrations of unhealthy foods. - St. Mary's School will not expose students to food marketing of any kind.
 All advertising in school publications and school media outlets must be approved by the principal.

-St. Mary's School Administration, nutrition services, and Athletics Department reviews existing contracts and considers new contracts, equipment and product purchasing (and replacement) decisions should reflect the applicable marketing guidelines established by the wellness policy.
+St. Mary's School Administration, nutrition services, and Athletics Department reviews existing contracts and considers new contracts, equipment, and product purchasing (and replacement) decisions should reflect the applicable marketing guidelines established by the wellness policy.